lldap/lldap/docs/database_migration.md

 `mysql -u <username> -p <database> < /path/to/dump.sql`

 NOTE: MySQL will limit avatar size to 64Kb.
 You may need to remove avatars for some users.
-(Untested: you could probably change the column type to LONGBLOB )
+See #486

 ## Switch to new database